Colbert says CBS scrapped his James Talarico interview after Trump FCC’s threats

 By Brian Stelter, CNN

-(CNN) — Stephen Colbert taped a “Late Show” interview with James Talarico, a candidate in the Democratic Senate primary in Texas, on Monday.
-But CBS lawyers intervened before the interview could air on TV.
+(CNN) — Stephen Colbert taped a “Late Show” interview with James Talarico, a candidate in the Democratic Senate primary in Texas.
+But he says CBS lawyers intervened before the interview could air on TV.

 “We were told in no uncertain terms by our network’s lawyers, who called us directly, that we could not have him on the broadcast,” Colbert told his viewers Monday night.

+CBS told a different story in a statement Tuesday afternoon: The network said “The Late Show” was given “legal guidance” but was not “prohibited” from broadcasting the interview.

-The shocking action seems to be a result of the Trump administration’s intensifying pressure against broadcast TV networks.
+The controversy stems from the Trump administration’s intensifying pressure against broadcast TV networks.

+CBS has been uniquely vulnerable to the pressure due to the corporate ambitions of its parent company Paramount, which is currently trying to acquire Warner Bros.
+Discovery, including CNN.

-The FCC, which regulates local stations operated by broadcasters like CBS, recently issued new guidance about an old regulation known as the “equal time” rule.
+The Federal Communications Commission, which regulates local stations owned by broadcasters like CBS, recently issued new guidance about an old regulation known as the “equal time” rule.

+The rules do not apply to cable or streaming — which is why Colbert’s show posted the Talarico interview on YouTube as an “online-only exclusive” — but do apply to local TV and radio stations.

-The rule requires stations to give equal airtime to all legally qualified candidates for public office — if one is featured, his or her rivals have to be given time, too.
+The rule require stations to give equal airtime to all legally qualified candidates for public office — if one is featured, his or her rivals have to be given time, too.

 There are big exemptions for news coverage, and for the past two decades that exemption has also been thought to apply to late night and daytime talk shows.